4 Times Square: Construction

 Preliminary work for 4 Times Square, as the building was known, began in September 1996.
 At the time, it was the first speculative office development to be built in Midtown Manhattan in fifteen years, and its construction prompted the development of other office buildings in the area.
 4 Times Square and its three neighboring developments would collectively add almost 4 e6ft2 of office space.
 All four projects were being marketed with a Times Square address, which until the early 1990s had not been popular in the city's real estate market.
 The project was to receive $10.7 million in tax relief and Durst was to receive a $4 million tax exemption every year.
 That October, law firm Skadden, Arps, Slate, Meagher & Flom agreed to move its headquarters to 4 Times Square, with 660000 ft2 on the top 21 stories.
 Skadden Arps's commitment was part of an increase in leasing in buildings around Times Square.
 By March 1997, though the building's site had not been fully excavated, 87 percent of the office space had already been leased.
 Rainforest Cafe tentatively agreed to lease a storefront in the street level and basement that July.

 Since most of the office space had been taken by Condé Nast and Skadden Arps, the Durst Organization decided to distribute CDs to promote the retail space and the signs atop the building.
 The promotional CD contained a photo gallery of Times Square's history, details of 4 Times Square's green-building features, and a map of planned hotels and stores nearby.
-The Durst Organization received a $340 million construction in mid-1997.
+The Durst Organization received a $340 million construction loan in mid-1997.
 The loan was issued by a syndicate of banks led by the Bank of New York.
 The site was cleared by that August 1997.
 The superstructure had risen to 30 stories by the February 1998, though steel construction was delayed by the rainy weather.
 Around that time, Nasdaq was considering leasing a marketing center and TV studio at 4 Times Square.
 By mid-1998, it had agreed to lease the space and add an LED sign around the cylindrical northwest corner.
 Disney leased three stories of retail later that year for the ESPN Zone entertainment restaurant.